Axe (band): Biography

 Previously known as Babyface with a line-up of vocalist Edgar Riley, guitarist Bobby Barth, bassist Mike Turpin and drummer Bob Miles and managed by J. Brian Gendimenico (1962–2016), the group adopted the new title of Axe in 1979 when the band added second guitarist Michael Osborne.
 Signing with MCA Records, by manager Lou Manganiello Jr, Axe released their self-titled debut in 1979 and immediately gained attention with a melodic rock sound comprising heavy guitars mixed with keyboards.
 Band leader Bobby Barth had first picked up a guitar in 1965, encouraged by his father who was already an accomplished player, although Barth's first interest had been in the drums.
 As a drummer Barth had made his first public appearance in 1963, but would not play in front of an audience in his new vocation until 1967 at a college gig in Colorado.
-Barth claims to have no recollections of the bands whose singles he played on early in his professional career, although does recall that his first vinyl appearance was covering a Rolling Stones song, before later forming Babyface.
+Barth claims to have no recollections of the bands whose singles he played on early in his professional career, although he does recall that his first vinyl appearance was covering a Rolling Stones song, before later forming Babyface.

 Following Axe with 1980's Living On The Edge the group switched labels to Atco in 1982 for third album Offering, an album that included the hit anthem "Rock n' Roll Party In The Streets" and a cover of Montrose's "I Got The Fire".
 The album marked the addition of new bassist Wayne Haner to the ranks and AXE got to tour with Scorpions, Kiss, Judas Priest, Ozzy Osbourne and ZZ Top.
 The band also played in Britain during 1983 opening for Iron Maiden.

 The band was notable for being photographed on the back cover of their second LP all sporting B. C. Rich guitars, one of the first bands to use them exclusively.

 Following the arrival of the band's fourth album Nemesis and touring with Mötley Crüe in 1984, AXE suffered a setback when guitarist Michael Osborne was killed in an auto crash in which a badly injured Bobby Barth was lucky enough to escape with his life.
 The band dissolved following the tragedy.

 Barth, once recovered, joined Blackfoot, replacing the seasoned Ken Hensley after the release of the 1984 album Vertical Smiles and for the subsequent touring.
 The tenure was short lived however and Barth subsequently released a well crafted solo album Two Hearts, One Beat on Atco Records in 1986.
-In an attempt in 1989 at reforming AXE, including UFO drummer Andy Parker, was made but petered out, with Barth going to Australia in order to work with ex-Rose Tattoo frontman Angry Anderson.
+An attempt in 1989 at reforming AXE, including UFO drummer Andy Parker, was made but petered out, with Barth going to Australia in order to work with ex-Rose Tattoo frontman Angry Anderson.